robjg/dido/docs/reference/dido/oddjob/schema/SchemaDefsBean.md

 [HOME](../../../README.md)
 # dido:schema-defs

-Define a Schema Definitions that will be referenced elsewhere.
+Define Schema Definitions that will be referenced elsewhere.
 The schemas defined here as [dido:schema](../../../dido/oddjob/schema/SchemaBean.md) values must have the name property set and can then be reference elsewhere using the Ref property of a [dido:field](../../../dido/oddjob/schema/SchemaFieldBean.md).